Leadership communications, online engagement and humour

 - staying human in the digital era, and finding the humour in our online lives.

-I co-founded the social media strategy firm Social Signal, and launched and led a leading social marketing firm’s new media practice.
+I co-founded the social media strategy firm Social Signal, and launched the new media practice at The NOW Group, where I work as Director of Integrated Communications.
 I have more than 25 years of experience as a senior communications strategist and speechwriter for national political, business and labour leaders.
 And I draw Noise to Signal, a cartoon about the way we live and work in the digitally networked era.

 My talks include...